cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The analysis of modern techniques is limited so that CrypTool is not a hacker's tool.

-CrypTool is not intended as an application to be used as a Certification Authority (CA) or to encrypt or otherwise protect real-world data.
+CrypTool is not intended as an application to be used as a Certification Authority (CA) [see chapter 3.1] or to encrypt or otherwise protect real-world data.